Aspermont High School

 Aspermont High School is a public high school located in Aspermont, Texas (CSA) and classified as a 1A school by the UIL.
 It is part of the Aspermont Independent School District located in central Stonewall County.

+The school building, which dates to 1966, was designed to double as a fallout shelter, and it also sees use as a tornado shelter.

 In 2015, the school was rated "Met Standard" by the Texas Education Agency.